Questions can be sent to: [email protected]

 The PROPixx projector is our most versatile visual stimulation system.
 In this guide, we introduce several critical notions that influence the design of your research space and the validation of your desired projection geometry.
 This guide presents the principles which orient the configuration of a complete solution and includes a discussion of image dimensions, lens choice and screen placement.

-This guide is an introduction to a subset of critical notions that guide the choice of PROPixx accessories.
-We encourage you to validate your calculations with a staff scientist (firstname.lastname@example.org) before finalizing a purchase.
+This guide introduces a subset of critical notions that guide the choice of PROPixx accessories.
+We encourage you to validate your calculations with a staff scientist ([email protected]) before finalizing a purchase.

 The first step is to identify the dimensions of the image that you wish to project.
 The native aspect ratio of the PROPixx projector is 16:9, which means that the PROPixx projects an image whose proportions are 16 units wide by 9 units tall.
 In other words, it produces an image that is 1.78x wider than it is tall.